shubhwebkul/bagisto-standard/README.md

 # A Pack for Bagisto e-commerce platform

-This is a Flex pack to install Bagisto.
+This is a pack to install Bagisto.